qteatime/kate/docs/dev-manual.md

 "bridges": [
   {"type": "network-proxy"},
-  {"type": "input-proxy", "mapping": "defaults"}, {"type": "preserve-webgl-render"},
+  {"type": "input-proxy", "mapping": "defaults"}, {"type": "pointer-input-proxy", "selector": "#canvas"}, {"type": "preserve-webgl-render"},
   {"type": "capture-canvas", "selector": "#canvas"}
 ]
 ```

+If your visual novel does not need mouse/touch support (i.e.: if players can use the keyboard/Kate buttons for everything), you can leave out the `pointer-input-proxy` bridge to avoid the running unnecessary code for mouse/touch events.

 Make sure you're using Ren'Py 7.5+ or 8.1+, as older versions do not have reliable web support.